Tips & Tools for Your First Vegetable Garden

 Organic Seeds for Your First Vegetable Garden

 How to choose from the dazzling array of seeds to plant?
 My First Garden seed collection has our favorite easy to grow vegetables.
 The 10 resealable seed packets come in a sturdy tin, for secure storage.
 It makes a welcome gift, too, for a new gardener.
-For more information for beginning gardeners, choose one of these reliable, classic gardening books: The Vegetable Gardener's Bible by Edward C. Smith or How to Grow More Vegetables by John Jeavons.
-If you're growing edibles in containers, you've got to have The Bountiful Container.
+For more information for beginning gardeners, choose one of these reliable, classic gardening books: The Vegetable Gardener's Bible by Edward C. Smith.
+If you're growing edibles in containers, you've got to have The Vegetable Gardener's Container Bible.

 Watch our videos and read our blog articles for research-based organic gardening information on a range of topics.